Greatest Film Scenes

 Opening Strip-Tease Pre-Credits Sequence

-• the annual, fashionable Christmas season party of high-society elites held at on Madison Avenue in mid-town Manhattan at the apartment of host Victor Ziegler (Sydney Pollack); the slightly drunken Alice - miffed that she was left alone and knew no one - was the first to be propositioned at the bar by cooly suave Hungarian Sandor Szavost (Sky Dumont), who questioned her betrothal vows: "Don't you think one of the charms of marriage is that it makes deception a necessity for both parties?
+• the annual, fashionable Christmas season party of high-society elites was held at on Madison Avenue in mid-town Manhattan at the apartment of host Victor Ziegler (Sydney Pollack); the slightly drunken Alice - miffed that she was left alone and knew no one - was the first to be propositioned at the bar by cooly suave Hungarian Sandor Szavost (Sky Dumont), who questioned her betrothal vows: "Don't you think one of the charms of marriage is that it makes deception a necessity for both parties?
 May I ask why a beautiful woman who could have any man in this room, wants to be married?...You know why women used to get married, don't you?...
 It was the only way they could lose their virginity and be free to do what they wanted with other men.
 The ones they really wanted"

 • meanwhile, Bill was being led away by two flirtatious models dressed in skin-tight, almost sheer gowns: ash blonde Gayle (Louise J. Taylor) in silver-green and brunette Nuala Windsor (Stewart Thorndike) in a burgundy-colored dress; however, he was called away by a sexually-immoral incident involving hooker/drug-abuser Amanda 'Mandy' Curran (Julienne Davis), who was completely naked and passed out in Ziegler's bedroom-boudoir; Dr. Bill Harford attended to her and revived her, saving Ziegler's reputation